JCPandaz/Pokedex/README.md

 NEW!
 PokedexV2.py:

+12/23/2023 - Added turn button that shows the back of the sprite!

-Program now displays different colored typings!
+12/22/2023 - Program now displays different colored typings!
 Also works with dual-type pokemon.

-Program starts on a home screen (shaped like a Pokedex) where the user can search a Pokemon based on Name or Pokedex Number.
+12/21/2023 - Completed initial program starts on a home screen (shaped like a Pokedex) where the user can search a Pokemon based on Name or Pokedex Number.
 Pressing the button then opens up a new window titled "Pokedex Entry" which has the layout of a Pokedex Entry Screen similar to the game.
 This new window displays the sprite, pokedex number, name, type, height, weight, and base stats.
 The user can keep searching Pokemon and have multiple windows open with different dex entries.